Twins vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Trevor Larnach and Rafael Devers are the hottest hitters on the Minnesota Twins and Boston Red Sox, who play on Tuesday at Fenway Park, at 7:10 PM ET.
+Joey Gallo and Alex Verdugo will look to continue their recent offensive production when the Minnesota Twins and Boston Red Sox take the field at Fenway Park on Wednesday, at 7:10 PM ET.

-The Twins are the favorite in this one, at -115, while the underdog Red Sox have -105 odds to upset.
-The total for the contest has been listed at 9 runs.
+Bookmakers list the Twins as -135 moneyline favorites, while giving the underdog Red Sox +110 moneyline odds to win.
+A 9-run total is set for this contest.

 Rep your team with officially licensed Twinsgear!
 Head to Fanatics to find jerseys, shirts, and much more.